THINGS SHE KEEPS IN THE SMOKE

 When the time comes, everyone will have their own answer.

-All the photographs were made only in the house and its garden, during several seasons.
+All the photographs were made only in the house, in its garden and street, following several seasons.